cifkao/context-probing/README.md

 Install the package with with `pip install -e .`, or better (to install exact dependency versions from the lockfile), `pip install poetry && poetry install`.

-The following scripts are included:
+The following scripts and notebooks are included:
 - `conllu_to_hf` – Converts a Universal Dependencies dataset in the [CoNLL-U](https://universaldependencies.org/format.html) format to a tokenized [HuggingFace dataset](https://github.com/huggingface/datasets) with the annotations included.
 E.g.:
   ```bash
   python -m context_probing.scripts.conllu_to_hf \